gamezilla19/gamezilla19.github.io/_posts/research/low_level/2025-01-28-simple_buffer_overflow.md

 - A computer, preferably running Linux (it should work on Windows as well, but I can't test that right now)
 - A C compiler (we will use GCC most of the time, but you should have the same kind of results if you use CLang, or others)
-- The desire to learn about low level exploitation !
+- The desire to learn low level exploitation !

 ---

+## Setup

 Okay, let's start with the setup.